cardano-foundation/CIPs/CIP-0020/README.md

 ![image](https://user-images.githubusercontent.com/47434720/204632224-5be33098-00f6-41da-a2f0-7c138b28354f.png)
 ![image](https://user-images.githubusercontent.com/47434720/204632802-33f1afa5-d9b2-494f-84fe-d7f0594a7f1b.png)

-**StakePool Operator Tools**: It works on the commandline like any other script of the collection by just adding the "msg: ..." parameter to a transaction.
+**StakePool Operator Scripts**: It works on the commandline like any other script of the collection by just adding the "msg: ..." parameter to a transaction.
 This automatically generates the needed metadata.json structure and attaches it to the transaction itself.
 ![image](https://user-images.githubusercontent.com/47434720/129110626-6bc5b3c3-102d-4793-b508-7d4190b31cf7.png)

 **CNTools**:<br>